neilenns/node-deepstackai-trigger/README.md

 This project was heavily inspired by GentlePumpkin's post on [ipcamtalk.com](https://ipcamtalk.com/threads/tool-tutorial-free-ai-person-detection-for-blue-iris.37330/) that triggers BlueIris video survelliance using DeepStack as the motion sensing system.
-While the C# application is nifty it was difficult to install as a service and only ran on Windows.
-This project is an attempt to take the idea behind the C# app, make it a bit more general purpose, and provide quick deployment via Docker.
+This project is an attempt to take the idea behind a desktop app, make it a bit more general purpose, and provide quick deployment via Docker.

 ## General installation guidelines